Plateau tribunal sacks two PDP assembly members – The Sun Nigeria

-The two members, elected on the platform of the People’s Democratic Party (PDP) in the last general election, were Maren Ishaku representing Bokkos and Timothy Datong, representing Riyom constituencies in the legislative assembly
+The two members elected on the platform of the PDP in the last general election were Maren Ishaku, representing Bokkos and Timothy Datong, representing Riyom constituencies in the legislative assembly

 The tribunal declared Wallangko Sylvester Ibrahim and Moses Dachum, all of the All Progressives Congress (APC), winners of the election.